curlybert/hourofcodewit/index.md

 3. Complete the [AFTER survey](https://www.surveymonkey.com/r/QV96RJ7){:target="_blank"}

 ### Minecraft
 We've used a number of Hour of Code exercises since WIT began participation.
 At the moment, we're working with the Minecraft Hero's Journey activity.
-The "Player" uses programming blocks and JavaScript to complete a series of puzzles and progress to the next level.
+The "Player" uses programming blocks and JavaScript to complete a series of puzzles and progress to the next level until completion.

 ### More Info
 If you'd like more information about the computing courses available at WIT, we invite you to browse our [Department Website](https://www.wit.ie/schools/science/department_of_computing_maths){:target="_blank"}